mlswg/mls-protocol/draft-barnes-mls-protocol.md

 group key exchange among participants.
 In order to protect messages sent among those participants, an application will need to specify how messages are protected.

-For every epoch, the root key of the ratcheting tree can be used to derive key material for:
+For every epoch, the root key of the ratcheting tree can be used to derive key material for symmetric operations such as encryption/AEAD and MAC.

- * symmetric encryption (using AEAD)
- * symmetric signatures (HMAC) (optional)

-[BB.
-I don't immediately see why HMAC as AEAD already provides a MAC for its payload...]

 In addition, asymmetric signatures SHOULD be used to ensure message authenticity.